 Assay or jeweller’s balance by Samuel Read dating from 1735-1748.
 Trade label states:

 “All sorts of scales & weights for foreign Plantations according to his MAJESTIES ‘Proclamation.
 Also Scales & Weights for Essays, Diamond Scales, Scales for Gold & Silver, Weights of ye right Standard and Stilliards of all sorts by Samuel Read Scale Maker, at the Angel & Kings Arms, St Anns Lane near ALDERSGATE LONDON” The weights are for 2, 3, 8, 16 and 64 carats.
 Three weights are missing, presumably 1, 4 & 32 carats.
 The original tweezers for the weights are housed through a slot in the right hand side.
 (NB.
 The beam is upside down in the right hand photo.
 The function of the rectangular piece of brass is not known)

 A set of brass weights from 1 to 500 grammes (sic) dating from the first half of the twentieth century.
 They are all stamped with a crown over the letter T except the 20 g weight that appears to be a replacement.
-Many also have another stamp that I can’t describe or identify.
+They also have another stamp that appears to be a head facing left with the number “09” underneath.
+On the largest two weights this is stamped into a copper plug in the base of the handle.
 They were used by a chemist.

 3 ft 4 fold dipping rod signed J Long Maker Eastcheap London.
 It is graduated for 5 sizes of cask, both lying and standing.
 These are the hogshead (54 gallons), barrel (36 gallons), kilderkin (18 gallons), firkin (9 gallons), and pin (4 1/2 gallons).